wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/1.0/language-spec-sds-1.0.md

-if this block is a custom block, then the code tag is required, it's contents will be the same as an overall file's context, as in a set of wires, in that case the inner `globalinput` and `globaloutput` tags correspond *only* to the inputs and outputs of the block itself. in order to facilitate the creation of these global input/outputs there will be a `<innerio>` tag similarly to the io tag, except that side/justify will be ignored.
+if this block is a custom block, then the code tag is required, it's contents will be the same as an overall file's context, as in a set of wires, in that case the inner `globalinput` and `globaloutput` tags correspond *only* to the inputs and outputs of the block itself.
 ## block referencing

 blocks are then referenced in a way that is (incorrectly) shown above, the real way is like: